 If you or someone you love has been using topical steroids to manage a skin condition or illness of some sort, and you believe that there may be the possibility of Topical Steroid Withdrawal Syndrome, or if you believe you may already be suffering from it, your first stop should be your doctor or health care professional, even facilities and counselors specifically experienced with mitigating withdrawal symptoms.
 If part of your recovery process includes seeking drug rehab in Houston, Austin, or elsewhere in Texas, Infinite Recovery is here to help.

-For more helpful resources and information about addiction and drug usage, follow our blog.
+Follow our blog for helpful resources and information about addiction and drug usage.
 Recent posts include topics like Green Xanax bar addiction, how to stop porn addiction, and types of substance abuse.